gbvanrenswoude/aws-ecs-simple-service-scheduler/README.md

 ### A simple MVP ECS service scheduler.
 Simple service scheduler for ECS.
 Queries out all running clusters.
 For each cluster, describes services and their tags.
-If tag NoAutoOff is set, will skip taking action on the service.
+If the tag NoAutoOff is set with the value to `true`, will skip taking action on the service.
 If the tag DesiredCountUp is set to n, will update the service to desiredcount n at 7am.
 If the tag DesiredCountDown is set to n, will update the service to desiredcount n at 7pm.
 Cloudwatch rules will fire 2 events called 7amweekdays and 7pmweekdays every workday to trigger the scaling up and scaling down.